 - If you arrive late to your scheduled time, you may be asked to wait until the technicians are done assisting other clients or you may be asked to reschedule.

-- All clinic attendees are to park in their pre-designated parking spot at the time of their appointment.
+- All clinic attendees are to pull up along side the curb at the time of their appointment.
 Please remain inside your vehicle and a technician will be out to your car shortly.
 Pet parents are to remain inside their vehicle for the duration of the appointment unless otherwise instructed by a staff member.